shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 So now you may place your tests in the `spec` directory, on any level.
-Just remember to name your test files with the `spec` postfix.
+Just remember to name your test files with the `spec` postfix (for ex. `spec/feature1_spec.js` or `tests/spec/Feature1spec.js`).
+To change that lowercase `spec` postfix, specify which files Jasmine should look for in the `spec/support/jasmine.json` file, using the option `spec_files`.
+For example, you can make it look for both `*_spec` and `*Spec` (underscore and camel case file naming) postfixes:

+{% highlight json %}
+{
+    "spec_dir": "spec",
+    "spec_files": [
+        "features/**/*[sS]pec.js",
+        "**/*_spec.js",
+        "**/*_Spec.js"
+    ]
+}
+{% endhighlight %}

+The `spec_dir` option specifies the directory, where the test files are located.
+And the `spec_files` option is what we are mostly interested in: it tells Jasmine the pattern, it should use to check if a file (inside the `#{spec_dir}` directory) is a test file or not.
+For example, the first value, `"features/**/*[sS]pec.js"`, tells that any file, whose path is `spec/features/{any directory nesting depth}/*Spec.js` as well as any file with a path `spec/features/{any directory nesting depth}/*spec.js` is a file, containing a test definition.

-The last, but not least, we need *webdriverio* itself:
+The last, but not least, we need the *webdriverio* itself:

 {% highlight bash %}
 npm install --save webdriverio
 {% endhighlight %}

-And now we are ready to make some coding!
+And now we are ready to make some code!

-## The build process
+## Preparation

-First of all, we need the helper, initializing our browser client before any tests are run.
+First of all, we need to initialize the Selenium client.
+Generally speaking, it's a special browser instance, which will be used for our tests only and when all the tests are done - it will be closed automatically.
+This browser (or a client) provides a programmable interface, e.g. executes commands we ask it to execute.
+The commands allow, for example, to manipulate the currently opened document (just like you used to do with javascript in the developer tools in your browser) - find an element, click it, retrieve its computed styles, etc. It also allows to manipulate the browser window itself - open a new tab, get and set its properties like width, height, position and many others.

+So we really need that client for our tests - that's the core!
+And we need that to run all our tests (we don't want to run a new browser instance for each separate test case, right?).
+So we can put all the code, initializing Selenium client in a helper script and make Jasmine run it before all (again, **not each, but all** - I'll explain why this is essential in a moment) tests.
 Let's define this in the `spec/helpers/settings.js` file:

 {% highlight js %}
 var webdriverio = require('webdriverio');